RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_attribute

-    - is_required: True

-    - examples: ['jaccard_index', 'observed_expected_ratio', 'normalized_google_distance']

-    - type: string

-    - description: The name of the attribute to filter by.
+    - **description**: The name of the attribute to filter by.

-    - default: None
+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - jaccard_index, observed_expected_ratio, and normalized_google_distance are examples of valid inputs.

+    - If not specified the default input will be None.

 * ##### edge_relation

-    - is_required: False

-    - examples: ['N1', 'C1']

-    - type: string

-    - description: The name of unique identifier to only filter on edges with matching relation field. (stored in the relation neo4j edge property) If not provided the edge relation will not be considered when filtering.
+    - **description**: The name of unique identifier to only filter on edges with matching relation field. (stored in the relation neo4j edge property) If not provided the edge relation will not be considered when filtering.

-    - default: None
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - N1 and C1 are examples of valid inputs.

+    - If not specified the default input will be None.

 * ##### direction

-    - is_required: True

-    - examples: ['descending', 'd', 'ascending', 'a']

-    - type: string

-    - description: The direction in which to order results. (ascending or descending)
+    - **description**: The direction in which to order results. (ascending or descending)

-    - default: None
+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - descending, d, ascending, and a are examples of valid inputs.

+    - If not specified the default input will be None.

 * ##### max_results

-    - is_required: False

-    - examples: [5, 10, 50]

-    - type: integer

-    - description: The maximum number of results to return.
+    - **description**: The maximum number of results to return.
 If not provided all results will be returned.

-    - default: None
+    - Acceptable input types: integer.

+    - This is **not** a required parameter and may be omitted.

+    - 5, 10, and 50 are examples of valid inputs.

+    - If not specified the default input will be None.

 |||
 |-----|-----|